Clare Crawley Of ‘The Bachelorette’ Reportedly Didn’t Know Matt James Would Be The Next Bachelor

-Clare Crawley apparently wasn’t given any heads up that Matt James would be named the Bachelor.
-According to a source that spoke with Us Weekly, Crawley was left out of the loop, even though James was originally supposed to be a part of the cast of her season of The Bachelorette.
+Clare Crawley apparently wasn’t given any heads up that Matt James would be named The Bachelor.
+According to a source that spoke with Us Weekly, she was left out of the loop, even though James was originally supposed to be a part of the cast of her season of The Bachelorette.

-James was announced as the Bachelor on the Friday morning episode of Good Morning America, and the source said that final decisions for her cast are still being made.
+James was announced as The Bachelor on the Friday morning episode of Good Morning America, and the source said that final casting decisions are still being made.

-The announcement that James would be the Bachelor was the first time in the history of both shows that the Bachelor was announced before The Bachelorette had aired.
-Crawley’s season of The Bachelorette was originally supposed to air last month but had to be postponed because of the coronavirus.
+The announcement that James would be The Bachelor was the first time in the history of both shows that the series’ titular star was confirmed before The Bachelorette had aired.
+Crawley’s season of The Bachelorette was supposed to air last month but had to be postponed because of the coronavirus.

 James likely won’t be a part of Crawley’s cast when her season airs, and will instead anchor his own season of The Bachelor when that show returns.